 - Dental residents in the final year of pediatric or general practice residency or in advanced education in general dentistry programs; and

 To qualify for loan repayment, dentists must provide services in underserved areas for a minimum of 40 hours per week.
 Also, services must be provided for Medicaid-eligible persons and others without regard to a patient's inability to pay.
 Dentists are paid a salary in addition to the loan repayment they receive.

 The Ohio Department of Health (ODH) can assist interested individuals to identify practice sites that qualify for the loan repayment program.
 For more information about the program, see the ODLRP Fact Sheet.
-Applications are now being accepted, and the deadline for applying is March 14, 2014.
+Applications are not currently being accepted.

 National Health Service Corp Loan Repayment Program (NHSC LRP)